EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/6-JourneyToMelfia_II.md

 #### House of Tyr
 The House of Tyr is a three story brick building that occupies an entire block.
 The first floor has a saloon and bar as well as the staff quarters and the owner's home, while the two floors above are dedicated to a common bedroom on the second floor and individual rooms for the third floor.

-The inn is operated by the Tyr family and its servants...
+The inn is operated by the Tyr family and its servants:

-***Joseph Tyr.*** is a 6' tall muscular man in his early 60's...
+***Joseph Tyr.*** is a 6' tall muscular man in his early 60's, he wears simple but well kept clothes.

+***Anabel Tyr.*** is a 5'4'' woman in her late 50's that is married to Joseph since her early 20's.

 #### Ugly Horse
-The Leaping Horse is a DESCRIPTION.
+DESCRIPTION.

 The inn is operated by the...